mikhaidn/InternetOfThingsCS498/Labs/Lab1-IotDevices/README.md

 * Actuators provide control of a mechanical system.
 * Given a path towards a destination, control the motors of a car so that it can navigate that path as instructed (with minimal deviation)

  Just like in industry, a prototype must precede the real thing.
-Even if you were to work for Honda, you would first start with a simplified and (relatively cheaper) system like this.
+Even if you were to work for a company like Honda, you would first start with a simplified and (relatively cheaper) system like this.

 ## What do we need and how do we get setup?
 **Hardware (~$200-$240 USD)** - In order to get started on this lab, you will have to purchase/aquire the following material: